-- HIV positivity among migrants (ever) in the district. - 4) In addition, the number of pregnant mothers (including spouses of high risk men/women, spouses of migrants) to be covered and number of TB patients and PLHIV in the village or cluster of villages
+1) Number of pregnant mothers (including spouses of high risk men/women, spouses of migrants) to be covered.

+- 2) Number of HRGs (as defined above) and/or at least 40% of the households are having short, circular migration. - 3) Number of TB patients and PLHIV in the village or cluster of villages